tobiashofmann88/phyluce/docs/installation.rst

 Install Process
 ===============

-.. important:: We build and test phyluce_ using 64-bit, linux and osx computers (i.e., x86_64).
+.. attention:: We build and test phyluce_ using 64-bit, linux and osx computers (i.e., x86_64).
 Most modern computers are of this type.
 As such, we **only support** phyluce_ **on 64-bit (x86_64) machines**, and the conda_ packges that we have built are only available for this architecture.
 We can potentially add x86 support if it is a major request.

-.. important:: We do not support phyluce_ on Windows.
+.. attention:: We do not support phyluce_ on Windows.

 The installation process is now a 3-step process.
 You need to: